Unlocking our resources

 If you provide goods or services that could support the mining sector, contact the Mining Industry Participation Office and get ready to capture the benefits of mining for your business.

-Read more about PACE Mining 2020, which is providing a robust, transparent and timely approval process.
+Read more about PACE, which is providing a robust, transparent and timely approval process.

 For more information about renewable energy investment in South Australia